RiddleAndCode/rtd-docs/docs/Product-Documentation.md

 * The client is the only entity that can access the Trusted Execution Environment and, therefore, has full ownership and control over the keys.
 RIDDLE&CODE, as the solution provider, does not have access to the keys and related processes at any time.
 * Keys are generated in a secure and auditable way without a possibility for others to intercept or access the keys.
 * The secure key recovery process can be performed in the case of disaster.
+* RIDDLE&CODE provides a detailed step by step guide for performing secure and trusted key generation and recovery ceremonies: Key ceremony

 Key management covers all aspects of the generation, securing, exchange/trading and revoking of keys.
 Since keys, private and public, act as a representation of indisputable identities, ownership of assets and proof-of-origin, key management needs to provide all aspects to: